A study from Karolinska Institutet, Stockholm, Sweden shows that MTH1 inhibition eradicates cancer by preventing sanitation of the dNTP pool.

 This study was published in the April 10, 2014 Nature [I.F >35] by Prof. Thomas H, Dr Gad H and others from Science for Life Laboratory, Division of Translational Medicine and Chemical Biology, Department of Medical Biochemistry and Biophysics, Karolinska Institutet, Stockholm, Sweden.

-On the foundation of this interesting finding, Dr L Boominathan, Director-cum-chief Scientist of GBMD, reports here that: Anti-miRNA based cancer therapy: The reprogramming and stem cell protein Oct-4 promotes cancer development by increasing the expression of nucleotide sanitizing enzyme MTH1/NUDT1.
-This study may suggest that Oct-4, by down regulating its target gene, it may increase the expression of MTH1/NUDT1.
-Together, this study suggests that pharmacological formulations containing “small molecule inhibitors of Oct-4” may be used in the treatment of human cancers.
+On the foundation of this interesting finding, Dr L Boominathan, Director-cum-chief Scientist of GBMD, reports here that: Molecular cancer therapy: Endothelin-1 inhibits cancer development by suppressing the expression of nucleotide sanitizing enzyme MTH1/NUDT1.
+This study may suggest that Endothelin-1, by up regulating its target gene, it may suppress the expression of MTH1/NUDT1.
+Together, this study suggests that pharmacological formulations containing “Endothelin-1 or small molecule activators of Endothelin-1 may be used in the treatment of human cancers.

 Idea Proposed/Formulated by: Dr L Boominathan Ph.D.